variabletribe/VC-BooksDiscuss/readme.md

 - **Blocklist / link-lock / captcha notices** — short messages posted when enforcement
   triggers; most self-delete after 15–30 seconds so they don't clutter the chat.
 - **Timer expiry** — the `/timer` announcement when its duration elapses.
+- **`/report`** — anyone can run this (optionally as a reply to the offending message) to tag every current group admin; rate-limited to once per 30s per group.

+### Optional: the assistant actually joining the VC (`ASSISTANT_JOIN_VC=1`)

+By default the bot only *tracks* the VC and posts the text welcome above — it never joins the call's audio.
+Setting `ASSISTANT_JOIN_VC=1` makes the Telethon assistant itself join each tracked call as a silent participant (it streams silence, never speaks) for as long as the call runs, and leaves when it ends.
+This needs two extra things:

+1. `py-tgcalls[telethon]` installed (already in `requirements.txt`).
+2. The `ffmpeg` binary on `PATH` at runtime.
+Render's native Python `buildCommand` in `render.yaml` *attempts* `apt-get install ffmpeg`, but apt access isn't guaranteed there — if the build log shows it failing, switch the service's runtime to Docker and use the included `Dockerfile`, which installs ffmpeg explicitly and always works.

+If either piece is missing, `ASSISTANT_JOIN_VC` is disabled automatically (logged once, no crash) — the rest of the bot, including VC tracking and the text welcome, is completely unaffected either way.

 ---